-"Well Capitalized" A bank is "well capitalized" if it significantly exceeds the required minimum levels of capital (risk based and leverage) - practically a five percent leverage ratio and a 10 percent total capital ratio.
-"Adequately Capitalized" A bank is "adequately capitalized" if it meets the required minimum levels of capital - a four percent leverage ratio and an eight percent total risk-based capital ratio.
-"Undercapitalized" A bank is "undercapitalized" if it fails to meet any required minimum level of capital - less than four percent leverage and eight percent total risk-based capital ratio.
-"Significantly Undercapitalized" A bank is "significantly undercapitalized" if it is significantly below any required minimum level of capital - less than three percent leverage ratio or less than a six percent total risk-based capital ratio.
-"Critically Undercapitalized" A bank is "critically undercapitalized" if it fails to meet the "critical capital" level to be determined by the regulators - a two percent leverage ratio.
+"Well Capitalized"" "Adequately Capitalized" "Undercapitalized" "Significantly Undercapitalized" "Critically Undercapitalized" A bank is "well capitalized" if it significantly exceeds the required minimum levels of capital (risk-based and leverage).
+Practically a 5% leverage ratio and a 10% total capital ratio.
+A bank is "adequately capitalized" if it meets the required minimum levels of capital - a 4% leverage ratio and an 8% total risk-based capital ratio.
+A bank is "under-capitalized" if it fails to meet any required minimum level of capital less than 4% leverage and 8% total risk-based capital ratio.
+A bank is "significantly undercapitalized" if it is significantly below any required minimum level of capital.
+Less than 3% leverage ratio or less than a 6% total risk-based capital ratio.
+A bank is "critically undercapitalized" if it fails to meet the "critical capital" level to be determined by the regulators - a 2% leverage ratio.

-Capital Distributions
+2. Capital Distributions.
 A bank may not make capital distributions, such as dividends, if to do so would render it undercapitalized.
 Management fees to people or a holding company that controls a bank are considered capital distributions.